-Ferry from Portsmouth to France
+Ferry from Portsmouth to France: sail closer to Normandy and Brittany

-We have visualised the Portsmouth to France routes on the map below, so you can quickly see where each crossing arrives.
+Portsmouth to France routes on the map

 Which Portsmouth to France ferry should you choose?

-The Saint-Malo day crossing felt more like part of the holiday.
-There was time to explore the ship, have a proper meal, enjoy the sea views and let the children use some of the onboard facilities.
-The overnight crossing to Cherbourg was a different experience: after boarding, the focus shifted to dinner, settling into the cabin and getting a good night's sleep before arriving in France the next morning.
+The Saint-Malo day crossing felt like part of the holiday.
+There was time to walk around, eat properly, watch the sea and let the children use the onboard facilities.
+The overnight crossing to Cherbourg was more practical: after boarding, the rhythm became find the cabin, eat, settle and sleep.
+By around 22:00 to 23:00 most passengers had disappeared to their cabins, which made the ship far calmer than the daytime sailing.

 Portsmouth to Cherbourg by Ferry: Sailing on the Santona with Brittany Ferries